 | Unknown alloy | Run spectrochemical analysis |

-| Service demand | Verify tensile and ductility |
+| Service demand | Verify tensile strength and ductility |

 This table helps you compare options quickly and choose with intent.
-You’re not guessing; you’re engineering a weld that holds together under real conditions.
-When the chemistry lines up, your joint gains stability, continuity, and freedom from preventable defects.
+You’re not guessing.
+You’re engineering a weld that holds together under real conditions.

-Strength And Heat Treatment
+Strength and Heat Treatment

-Strength matching is nonnegotiable: select a filler whose chemical composition and tensile strength align with the base metal, or at least don’t exceed the weakest member of the joint.
-You protect weld integrity when you respect tensile strength considerations and keep the weld metal from outmuscling the parent material.
+Strength matching matters.
+Select a filler whose chemical composition and tensile strength align with the base metal, or at least suit the weakest member of the joint.

-For high-strength steels and alloys, plan heat treatment techniques that relieve stress without degrading the filler’s response.
+You protect weld integrity when you respect tensile strength needs and avoid making the weld metal stronger but less forgiving than the parent material.
+For high-strength steels and alloys, plan heat treatment techniques that relieve stress without harming the filler’s response.

 - Control cooling rate to shape microstructure and preserve toughness.

-Process And Code Match
+Process and Code Match

-Selecting the right filler metal goes beyond matching strength; it also requires alignment with the welding process and the governing code.
-You need process compatibility: MIG, TIG, and Stick each impose different arc characteristics, deposition rates, and shielding conditions, so you can’t treat filler selection as generic.
+Selecting the right filler metal goes beyond matching strength.
+You also need alignment with the welding process and the governing code.

 Check the base metal’s chemistry and mechanical behavior, then verify the AWS classification for tensile strength, composition, and allowable use.
 For dissimilar metals, choose a filler that balances both alloys to limit brittleness and cracking.